Saint-Joseph "Muletiers" 2016 Red

 The Domain des Chanssaud belongs to the Jaume family since 1826.
 We can still find a cellar with thick stone walls adjacent to an ancient building with a spiral staircase, a bread oven, and a sink in stone, identical to those of the Antique Roman Theatre of Orange.

-Situated on a small trail off the road to Nîmes, on the outskirts of Tavel, proudly stands the Château de Trinquevedel.
-Surrounded by its 32 hectares of vineyards, the elegant 18th-century estate was acquired in the 1936 by Eugène Demoulin, the great grand-father of Guillaume, who is the actual landlord and winemaker and keeps the family tradition alive.
+Château de Trinquevedel is surrounded by its 32-hectare organic certified vineyard.
+An elegant 18th-century Bastide acquired during the year 1936 by Eugène Demoulin, the great grand-father of Guillaume the actual landlord and winemaker who keeps the family tradition alive.

 Since Roman times, Occitania (the actual southern half of France) produces a wide variety of wines recognized and appreciated by international wine connoisseurs.
 Between the 9th and the 13th century, led by noble lords who shared their political power peacefully, its culture was glorious and flourishing at these times of prosperity: The Troubadours praised courtly love (fin ‘Amor) while the Lenga d'Òc spread in all European’s educated circles.
 Its sophisticated cuisine is at the origin of many world-famous dishes.